 34. Does declaration mean fixed memory allocation for all the variables at compile time?

 Answer: Except for the pointer variable, when we declare a variable, the compiler allocates a temporary memory to the variables.
 However, the actual memory allocation for the data occurs at the runtime.

 35. Name the different data structures where we can apply pointers.

 Answer: Pointers are normally used with nodes, and the data structure that consists of nodes, uses pointers.
-The data structures that can use pointer are:
+Data structures that can use pointers are:

 - Linked List

 36. What is the AVL tree?

 Answer: Adelson, Velski & Landis (AVL) tree is a self-balancing binary tree.
 If we insert a new element in the AVL tree, the tree will re-balance itself and keep its height as small as possible.

 37. What is the minimum number of queues required to implement a priority queue?

 Answer: To create a priority queue, we require at least two queues, one for the sorting priorities and the second for the actual storage of data.